American Pit Bull Terrier

 Origin & History

-Even though in the 1830's in Great Britain animal fighting was officially bannedThis new order did not stop some of the fight operators from continuing to illegally fight the dogs and breed them for this purpose.
-They moved underground and continued to carry out the fights in remote places, in cellars and taverns.
+Although animal fighting was officially banned in Britain in the 1830s, the new law did not stop some fighters from continuing to fight the dogs illegally and breed them for this purpose.
+They went underground and continued to fight in secluded places, cellars and taverns.